Introduction: LED Circuit Board Christmas Tree Ornament

 At this point, you can use the "Gerber Viewer" link to look at the board if you like, to make sure it was uploaded successfully.
 When you are happy, click the "Checkout securely" button.
 It should be straightforward to check out from there.

-Ordering 10 copies of the TreeOrnament board with the ENIG finish (which is what I recommend) costs $20, and shipping to the US via DHL costs $17.11.
-(However, according to the EasyEDA/JLCPCB spokesperson, shipping is free on your first order.)
+At the time of this writing, ordering 10 copies of the TreeOrnament board with the ENIG finish (which is what I recommend) costs $20, and shipping to the US via DHL costs $17.11.
+(However, shipping is free on your first order.)

 Step 4: Solder on the Surface-mount Capacitors